DOPPLER: Dual-Policy Learning for Device Assignment in Asynchronous Dataflow Graphs: Conclusion

 In this paper, we have considered the problem of assigning computations in a dataflow graph to devices to minimize execution time in a work-conserving system.
-In such an environment, it is crucial to assign computations effectively to ensure that the system never allows any resource to sit idle, waiting for an event such as a network transfer or a kernel call to finish.
 We have proposed \textsc{Doppler}, a dual-policy learning framework for learning device assignment in three stages.
 Some of the key innovations are (1) \textsc{Doppler} explicitly tries to learn an approximate node traversing order, to make the assignment problem easier, (2) \textsc{Doppler} adopts two pre-training stages using imitation learning and simulation-based learning to speed up policy convergence, and (3) \textsc{Doppler} continues dual-policy training during deployment, achieving a gradual reduction in execution time over time.

-\textbf{{Limitations \& Societal Impact}} The dual policy is inexpensive to train on the evaluated dataflow graphs; however, its training time grows with the size of the graph (see Appendix \ref{appendix:discuss_scaling_to_large_graph}).
-We only evaluated \textsc{Doppler}'s transfer ability from \textsc{ChainMM} and \textsc{FFNN} to \textsc{Llama-block} and \textsc{Llama-layer} on the same hardware configuration.
-Future work could explore \textsc{Doppler}'s transfer capability across other dataflow graphs with different hardware configurations.
-This paper aims to advance the field of ML by improving efficiency in executing computations in multi-GPU systems.
-Our work has significant potential societal benefits on reducing power consumption and carbon footprint and expanding access to deep learning technologies through optimized multi-GPU utilization.